douglasgreen/software-development/docs/checklist/project.md

 # Project Checklist

-* Add a REAMDE.md at the project root.
+* Add a README.md at the project root.
+* Make typical project directories.
+* Install any third-party dependencies.